Understanding the Firefighter Application Form

 (Taken from Royal Berkshire Fire and Rescue Service)

-Action: What did you do?
-Again here the problem is tackled in two ways.
-First of all helping her adjust and second of all tacking the other members of the group.
+- Action: What did you do?
+Again, here the problem is tackled in two ways.
+First of all, helping her adjust and secondly, tacking the other members of the group.

 - Result: Here we see the answer being taken to another level.
 First of all, dealing with both of the issues and then taking it to a new level where something new and helpful for other people not relative to the situation took place.
 Here however, we can take the answer a little further if true and say that she herself suggested this new system.
 This shows not only a willingness to help if it affects you, but also a willingness to help others even if it doesn’t have anything to do with you.